-asinglewordisnotenough has been performed in Amsterdam, Athens, Bangor, Belfast, Berlin, Birmingham, Brooklyn, Chicago, Clinton, Cologne, Darmstadt, Edinburgh, Huddersfield, Leeds, London, Lugano, Manchester, Mérida, Montréal, Morelia, New York City, Ostrava, Querétaro, Raleigh, Seattle, Seia, Strasbourg, The Hague, Troy, Uppsala, Utrecht, Vancouver, Winnipeg, Wrocław and York…
+asinglewordisnotenough has been performed in Amsterdam, Athens, Bangor, Belfast, Berlin, Birmingham, Brooklyn, Chicago, Clinton, Cologne, Darmstadt, Edinburgh, Huddersfield, Leeds, London, Lugano, Manchester, Mérida, Montréal, Morelia, New York City, Ostrava, Querétaro, Raleigh, Seattle, Seia, Strasbourg, The Hague, Toronto, Troy, Uppsala, Utrecht, Vancouver, Winnipeg, Wrocław and York…

 “Traduttore, traditore,” says the Italian proverb.
 “Traduire, c’est avoir l’honnêteté de s’en tenir à une imperfection allusive”, nuances the translator Pierre Leyris.
 The cycle of pieces entitled asinglewordisnotenough looks at the impossibility of translating, firstly, the text, then, the context.
 The multiple nuances of words and images, flattened, lost, elusive.